The Lord of the Rings

 , then returning to his Mount Vernon farm.

-This set the example of
+His example of

-only serving two terms
+serving only two terms

 limiting all future Presidents to ONLY TWO TERMS.